-The scope attribute is a space-delimited list of scope values indicating the required scope of the access token for accessing the requested resource.
+The scope attribute is defined in Section 3.3 of OAuth 2.0 Authorization [I-D.ietf-oauth-v2].
+The scope attribute is a space-delimited list of case sensitive scope values indicating the required scope of the access token for accessing the requested resource. scope values are implementation defined; there is no centralized registry for them; allowed values are defined by the authorization server.
+The order of scope values is not significant.
 In some cases, the scope value will be used when requesting a new access token with sufficient scope of access to utilize the protected resource.
 Use of the scope attribute is OPTIONAL.
 The scope attribute MUST NOT appear more than once.
 The scope value is intended for programmatic use and is not meant to be displayed to end users.